RSE-Sheffield/old_team_site_nikola/site/posts/soft-carp-announce.md

 .. type: text
 -->

-The University of Sheffield's Research Software Engineering and Library teams are start running *Software Carpentry* and *Data Carpentry* workshops.
-These are designed to help researchers develop the programming, automation and data management skills needed to support their research.
+The University of Sheffield is now a Software Carpentry Partner Organisation, allowing the Research Software Engineering and Library teams to start organising *Software Carpentry* and *Data Carpentry* workshops.
+These are designed to help researchers develop the programming, automation and data management skills needed to support their research.  **Workshop dates are to be announced shortly.**

 ![Software Carpentry and Data Carpentry logos](/images/sc-dc-logos.png)